microflows/mfNode-ts/readme.md

  # MfNode

-Template of MicroFlow's service node, easily build a microservice rpc node as usual.
+Easily build any remote module/script or UI component as usual.
+Also the official template of MicroFlow's microservice node as usual.

 ## Getting Start
 ### MF dev specification